OctopusDeploy/blog/blog/2021-12/aws-vpc-public-private/index.md

 ---
 title: Create a mixed AWS VPC with CloudFormation
-description: Learn how to create a mixed AWS VPC with this sample CloudFormation template
+description: Learn how to create a mixed AWS VPC with this sample CloudFormation template.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
-published: 2999-01-01
+published: 2022-03-08-1400
 metaImage:
 bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - AWS
 ---

-In the [previous post](../aws-vpc-private/index.md) you looked at how to create a VPC with private subnets, and then [add an internet gateway](../aws-vpc-public/index.md) to grant internet access inside public subnets.
+In our previous post, [Create a private AWS VPC with CloudFormation](https://octopus.com/blog/aws-vpc-private), you looked at how to create a VPC with private subnets, and then [add an internet gateway](https://octopus.com/blog/aws-vpc-public) to grant internet access inside public subnets.

-By mixing both private and public subnets it is possible to create a VPC that exposes some instances publicly, while restricting access to private instances.
-This is a common configuration for VPCs that host a public web site, and the web site accesses a private database.
+By mixing both private and public subnets, it's possible to create a VPC that exposes some instances publicly, while restricting access to private instances.
+This is a common configuration for VPCs that host a public website, and the website accesses a private database.

-In this post you'll create a VPC with a mix of public and private subnets.
+In this post, you'll create a VPC with a mix of public and private subnets.

 ## Types of subnets